Elizabeth Schwartz: Music

 Elizabeth Schwartz began performing with Yale Strom and Hot Pstromi in 1996.
 Her first recording "Garden of Yidn", was released by Naxos World Music and appeared on Canada's Mundial Top World Music list.
 It was called "A landmark in modern Yiddish song" by Sing Out!
 Magazine and received numerous four-star reviews.
 She next appeared on the Naxos World CD "Cafe Jew Zoo".
 To date, her other recordings are "Dvekes/Adhesion", a collaboration with Yale Strom, Mark Dresser, Marty Ehrlich, Diane Moser and Benny Koonyevsky on the Global Village Music label; "Borsht with Bread Brothers" (Arc Music UK), "The Absolutely Complete Klezmer II" (Transcontinental Music), "The Devil's Brides" (Arc Music UK), "City of the Future" (Arc Music UK) and "Yale Strom's Broken Consort: Shimmering Lights" (Arc Music UK).
 She performs regularly with both Yale Strom & Hot Pstromi and the multifaith ensemble Common Chords, which also features Yale Strom, Salman Ahmad, Samir Chatterjee, Sunny Jain, Mark Dresser and others.

 Writing and blogging

 Schwartz co-wrote the audio drama "The Witches of Lublin", starring Tovah Feldshuh and the book "A Wandering Feast" with her husband and frequent collaborator, Yale Strom.
 She contributed a chapter on the technique of klezmer vocals for "Shpil: The Art of Playing Klezmer" (Scarecrow Press).
 She also wrote the award-winning audio drama "Debs in Canton" starring Philip Proctor.
+In 2023 she wrote "The Sweet Fragrance of Life and Other Horror Stories", published by Olniansky Tekst.

 Her recipes and commentary have been featured in "A Wandering Feast", the online food magazine "The Weiser Kitchen.com" and in the Monday Morning Cooking Club's international cookbook "It's Always About the Food".